-For example, a 5 earth and 1 water combination can indicate issues connected with fluids, leaks, the bladder, kidneys and sexual organs.
+For example, from a general perspective, a 5 earth and 1 water combination can indicate issues connected with fluids, leaks, the bladder, kidneys and sexual organs.
 When water and earth combine, what do you get?
 Mud!
 So in this case, the earth element is capable of clogging/contaminating the fluids via the urinary system, internal fluids and blood flow.
 When 2 earth and 1 water energies combine, health issues connected with the stomach, intestinal tract, sexual organs and digestion problems are more likely to occur.

-When 5 earth and 4 wood combine, there is an indication of health issues connected with the chest/breast area.
+When 5 earth and 4 wood combine, there is an indication of potential health issues connected with cyst-like growth round the chest area.
 When 2 earth and 4 wood combine, the probability of stress and mental tension is increased.

 When 5 earth and 7 metal combine, the probability of health issues connected with the mouth and teeth is increased.
 This combination can also trigger skin conditions and issues connected with the lungs.
 When 2 earth and 7 metal combine, they form a He-Tu combination for fire, which can increase fire hazard in that location of the building as well as stir up ‘heat’ (or inflammation) in the body.
 When there is too much heat in the body, the kidneys are stressed and this in turn places more pressure on the heart.

 The combination feng shui consultants tend to dread the most when examining a client’s bedroom for sickness qi is 2 earth and 5 earth.
 This strong earth combination can be a potential indicator of growth inside the body (often in the form of tumors).
 The element that feeds earth is fire, so if you find this energy combination in a bedroom which also contains sha qi in the external landform via a pylon, poison arrow feature, negative mountain, or triggered internally via a red feature wall for example, the probability increases.
 The 9 energy is fire element, so for example, in a year when the annual 9 energy affects that particular room, the 2 and 5 earth energies will be even stronger.